GetStream/stream-chat-android/readme.md

 This repo adds offline support and livedata support to Stream's Chat SDK.

+Status: Experimental/Not ready

 ## Offline

 Offline support is essential for a good chat user experience.
 Mobile networks tend to lose connection frequently.
 This package ensures you can still send messages, reactions and create new channels while offline.

+It also implements a retry strategy to resend messages, reactions and channels.

 ## Livedata